First impressions count.

 - Do you have a new project in mind and need an entrepreneur to step in?

 Before you start writing your summary, ensure you know what to include.
+Here we unpack the top things, a sample executive summary if you will, to include when writing an executive summary.

 Your Project Only Has One Chance